fmacedoo/payment-link-api/README.md

-# Stripe Payment Link API
+# Stripe Payment Link API (Go Lang)

 This project provides a small API for generating Stripe payment links and handling webhooks.
 It is built using Go and exposes the following endpoints:

+- `GET /` - Query all the Stripe payment link created.
-- `POST /create-payment-link` - Generate a Stripe payment link.
+- `GET /create-payment-link` - Generate a Stripe payment link.
 - `POST /webhook` - Handle Stripe webhooks.

 ## Getting Started